JNRowe/vim-configs/dein.rst

 :repository: :repo:`tpope/vim-surround`

-Make using :command:`ls -1` to produce the headings for your own :command:`vim` documentation a relatively painless task.
+Make using :command:`ls -1` to produce the headings for your own |vim|
+documentation a relatively painless task.

 ::